Anisx-D/CNN-image-classification/README.md

-Image classification model with convolutional neural network(CNN)
+A python script for an image classifier with a convolutional neural network